-These units are intended for outdoor installation and aimed for heat pump applications including air to air and air to water applications.
+These units are intended for outdoor installation and aimed for heat pump applications including air to air.

 These units have (in single use) heating capacities ranging from 25 to 63 kW and cooling capacities rating from 22.4 to 56 kW.
-In multi combination the heating capacity can go up till 168 kW and in cooling till 150 kW.
+In multi combination the heating capacity can go up till 132 kW and in cooling till 118 kW.